fallen-icarus/cardano-loans/README.md

 collateral to whoever is first.
 Lenders should claim any collateral before the `claimExpiration` passes.
 The claim period was part of the negotiations so this shouldn't be a problem.

-##### Unlocking Finished/Lost Loans

-> NOTE: In the future, the step of unlocking finished loans may not be needed.
+#### Unlocking Lost Collateral

-A borrower is able to clean up any Finished Active UTxOs as well as claim any expired Active UTxOs whose claim period has passed.
+A borrower is able to claim any expired Active UTxOs whose claim period has passed.

+At a high-level, claiming lost collateral entails spending the Active UTxO, and burning all beacons for that loan *excluding* the Key NFT (ie, one Loan ID beacon must be burned).

-To unlock Active UTxOs, all of the following must be true:
+At a low-level, all of the following must be true:

 - The Active UTxO being unlocked must have an `ActiveDatum`.
 - The Active UTxO being unlocked must be spent using the `Unlock` redeemer.
 - All Active UTxOs being unlocked must come from the same loan address.
-- If any of the Active UTxOs spent with `Unlock` contain beacons, the active smart contract must be executed as a minting policy using the `BurnRemainderOrUnlockLost` redeemer.
+- If any of the Active UTxOs spent with `Unlock` contain beacons, the active smart contract must be executed as a minting policy using the `BurnAndUnlockLost` redeemer.
-- For all Active UTxOs being unlocked:
+- For all Active UTxOs with beacons being unlocked:
-    - If the Borrower ID is still present, the loan's `claimExpiration` must have passed (using `invalid-before`).
+    - The loan's `claimExpiration` must have passed (using `invalid-before`).
     - All active beacons among the inputs must be burned.
+    - The Key NFT must not be burned.
 - The loan address' staking credential must signal approval.

 The `invalid-before` bound is used to prove the claim expiration has passed.
-When unlocking multiple loans, `invalid-before` can be set to the latest claim expiration.
-If all Active UTxOs in the transaction are Finished Active UTxOs, the `invalid-before` bound is not necessary.
+This flag can always be set to the current time.

 Any lost collateral UTxOs claimed with this redeemer will still count as defaults for the borrower.

 Invalid Active UTxOs (ie, UTxOs with an `ActiveDatum` but no beacons) can be spent using just the `Unlock` spending redeemer.
 The loan spending script will directly check for the borrower's approval.
+The `invalid-before` flag is not needed to unlock invalid Active UTxOs.

+### On-Chain Credit History

+The credit history is based off which redeemers are used in transactions where Borrower IDs are burned.
+If `MakePayment` is used on a inputs with Borrower IDs and the amount paid (specified in the redeemer) is greater than or equal to the input's outstanding balance (specified in the datum), this is the final payment on that loan; it is being fully paid off in this transaction.
+However, if `Unlock` or `SpendWithKeyNFT` are used on loan inputs with Borrower IDs, these are guaranteed to be defaults.
+This relationship between redeemers and the Borrower IDs can be used to create a trustless credit history for that borrower.
+In concrete terms, lenders would first look for all transactions where Borrower IDs are burned.
+Then, they would further inspect those transactions to see which redeemers were used on the inputs with that Borrower ID.
+The datums attached to the inputs were the state of the loan at the time of the final payment or default (ie, right before the final event).

 ## Benchmarks and Fee Estimations (YMMV)